sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 43│vyos.vyos                            4.0.2      False       contained    /usr/share/ansible/collections/ansible_collections/vyos/vyos
 ```

 :information_source: I copied the collection list from the text-based user interface of `ansible-navigator`.
-A text-based user interfac might be known to you from e.g.
+A text-based user interface might be known to you from e.g.
 `nmtui`, `tmux` or `vim`.
 All of them are based on the same library: [`ncurses`](https://en.wikipedia.org/wiki/Ncurses), that's why it might look familiar to you.

 Looking at the above output, we can notice that there's quite a difference to the previous `ansible-galaxy collection list`.